460.601 - Exploring Museum Professions

 460.642 - Creating Online Learning Environments for Museums

-This course will address how museums can develop and present their collection materials to create effective online learning environments.
-The majority of class work is dedicated to thinking about museum learning in an online context and understanding how low-cost web-based tools (such as blogs, wikis, and content creation applications found in public websites like Google) can be used to create informal and formal learning experiences that mirror or expand onsite museum learning experiences.
-Existing social networking and media distribution sites (such as Facebook and Flickr) will also be examined for educational potential in a museum context.
+This course will address how to develop collection materials into effective online learning environments.
+Through readings, discussion and hands-on experimentation, students learn how low-cost, web-based tools (such as blogs, wikis, and other content creation applications found in public websites like Google) can be used to create informal and formal learning experiences that mirror or expand onsite museum learning experiences.
+Social networking and media distribution sites (such as Facebook and Flickr) will also be examined for educational potential in a museum context.
 The class will culminate in a final team project to create an educational website proposal for an actual museum.
 Note: Students are strongly encouraged to take Introduction to Museum Education (460.604) before enrolling in this course.

 460.652 - The Practice of Museum Publishing